-In this Arduino LCD Tutorial we will learn how to connect an LCD (Liquid Crystal Display) to the Arduino board.
-LCDs like these are very popular and broadly used in electronics projects as they are good for displaying information like sensors data from your project, and also they are very cheap.
+In this Arduino tutorial we will learn how to connect and use an LCD (Liquid Crystal Display) with Arduino.
+LCD displays like these are very popular and broadly used in many electronics projects because they are great for displaying simple information, like sensors data, while being very affordable.

 It has 16 pins and the first one from left to right is the Ground pin.
 The second pin is the VCC which we connect the 5 volts pin on the Arduino Board.
 Next is the Vo pin on which we can attach a potentiometer for controlling the contrast of the display.